-KCC instructors (faculty and adjunct faculty) who are interested in developing online courses should do the following:
+KCC instructors, both faculty and adjunct faculty, who are interested in developing online courses should do the following:

 After OCDC review, the application will be sent to Academic Cabinet for development approval.
 Once a course has been approved for development, the Director of Learning Technologies and the Online Course Development Committee will monitor the progress of course development.

 The charge of the Online Course Development Committee involves:

 - Recommend to the Academic Cabinet whether or not a course should be developed as an online course.

 - Be responsible for the establishment and improvement of procedures associated with the course proposal and recommendation process.